bendavis2003/ESPHome-Remote-Thermostat/README.md

 # ESPHome-Remote-Thermostat
-A remote to control a Generic Thermostat in Home Assistant.
+A remote to control a Generic Thermostat (for heating only) in Home Assistant.
 Screen features 3 seperate pages that cycle when the rotary encoder is pressed to customize the way information displayed.

 Screen 1 - top of the screen shows the thermostat or room name, under that in a large readable font is the current temperature reading from the sendor and under that is a smaller font showing the value the temperature is set to.